Ubed-pathan/github-profile-analyzer-project/README.md

 - 🔎 Search GitHub users by username
 - 📃 Display all public repositories
-- 📈 (Optional) Commit activity chart
+- 📈 Commit activity chart
 - 💡 Modern and minimal UI built with ShadCN components

 ---